fberkemeier/DNA_replication_model/README.md

 ## Usage

 Clone the repository to a local directory.
 To explore the functionality and understand the workflow, we recommend using the provided dataset (`data.zip`), which includes all necessary dependencies.
 Extract it to the main directory.
+Note that datasets for minimal working examples are currently stored in this repository via Git Large File Storage (LFS), and `data.zip` must be downloaded and extracted.

-Once downloaded, place the files into a subfolder named `data` within the main project directory.
+Once extracted, place the files into a subfolder named `data` within the main project directory.
 The dataset includes `.bedgraph` files representing timing errors and origin firing rates.
 These files can be uploaded to the Genome Browser for visualisation and comparison with other genomic data.
+For example, one should be able to access the bedgraph files for the error misfits at `data/whole-genome_error/bedgraph_files/error_HUVEC.bedgraph`, from the directory where `plots.ipynb` is located.

 ### 1. Data generation